-partnership will be established.
-The modern primary school's current capacity is for 105 pupils, and although it has been around 10% below capacity around 2009-2013, last year (2014) is was nearing capacity with 101 pupils on the school roll.
+partnership will be established. [add here feedback from the school if received].
 The Old Ox pub is looking to expand potentially by developing some holiday accommodation (such as Bed & Breakfast).
 The village shop is looking to extend (possibly along the southern boundary) so that it can stock a reasonable range of everyday products.
 The previous chapter deals with both the retention of existing facilities and how proposals for new facilities, or the expansion and possible diversification of existing facilities, will be considered.